What to Know

 What Is Macular Degeneration?

-Macular Degeneration is a disease that affects the eye, causing loss of central vision.
+Macular degeneration is a disease that affects the eye, causing loss of central vision.
 It primarily affects the film of the eye called the retina.
-Specifically, it affects the area of the retina called the macula, which is an especially sensitive area to light.
-As such, the macula is much stronger at being able to make out small or fine details.
+Specifically, it affects the area of the retina called the macula, which is especially sensitive to light.
+The macula is important for making out small or fine details.
 You use the macula to read a book, identify faces, and drive.

-When the macula becomes damaged, it can lead to loss of sensitivity and thus decrease vision.
-This is called Macular Degeneration, or a degeneration of the macula’s ability to do its job.
-It is a leading cause of blindness in developed countries and early screening and detection is a key method for prevention and treatment.
-Dr. Sheraly, a Board Certified Ophthalmologist, is trained in the detection and early treatment of Macular Degeneration.
+When the macula becomes damaged, it can lead to loss of sensitivity and decreased vision.
+This is called macular degeneration, or a degeneration of the macula’s ability to do its job.
+It is a leading cause of blindness in developed countries, and early screening and detection are key methods for prevention and treatment.
+Dr. Sheraly, a board-certified ophthalmologist, is trained in the detection and early treatment of macular degeneration.

 What Are the Symptoms of Macular Degeneration?